azur1al/Digital-Writing-Folio/final-project-progress-log.md

 - Added some comments to January 1st entry.

 08/05/2025
-- Moved the do you remember website files in here.
+- Moved the do you remember HTML and CSS files in here.

+20/05/2025
+- Moved The Seaside Twine piece HTML file here to test if it would work, which it does!